scikit-learn-contrib/imbalanced-learn/doc/datasets/index.rst

 .. currentmodule:: imblearn.datasets

-The ``imblearn.datasets`` package is complementing the ``sklearn.datasets`` package.
+The :mod:`imblearn.datasets` package is complementing the :mod:`sklearn.datasets` package.
 The package provides both: (i) a set of imbalanced datasets to perform systematic benchmark and (ii) a utility to create an imbalanced dataset from an original balanced dataset.

 .. _zenodo: